Is Suffering God’s Penalty For Sin?

 God’s penalty for sin is eternal.
 It commences upon death.
 The consequences of sin are temporal.
 They are confined to this life.

 God’s penalty for sin is reserved for unbelievers who reject his salvation plan.
-The consequences of sin produce suffering for everyone, including reborn believers.
+The consequences of sin inflict suffering on everyone, including those who have been reborn spiritually.

 God’s penalty for sin terminates all access to him, his forgiveness, his contentment, and the goodness he produces.

 The consequences of sin never annul our relationship with God.
-Amid affliction, we still retain access to him and the fullness of his grace.
+Amid affliction, we still retain access to him and the fullness of his grace and mercy.

 Jesus Suffered Like Us